UPchieve/subway/README.md

 3. Run `node init` to add "questions" collection to database
 4. Populate `config.js` with auth tokens (ask a teammate if you need any of these--improvements forthcoming).
+  1. If you want to test Twilio voice calling functionality, set the `host` property to `[your public IP address]:3000` (minus the brackets), and configure your router/firewall to allow connections to port 3000 from the Internet.
+Twilio will need to connect to your system to obtain TwiML instructions.
 5. Run `npm run dev` to start the dev server on `http://localhost:3000`.
 If you get a [`bcrypt`][bcrypt] compilement error, run `npm rebuild`.
 6. See [the web client repo](https://github.com/UPchieve/web) for client installation